AlexsJones/kubernetes-observability-stack/README.md

 # kubernetes-cluster-helmfile

+Sometimes we want to see what a full k8s observability stack might look like.
-A basic cluster with observability using helmfile
+Here is a basic cluster with observability using helmfile.
+We start from these sorts of building blocks to measure the golden signals we care about in production.

 Deploys the following into the cluster with auto wiring